david-cermak/upqc-lab/examples/host/README.md

 - `crypto_backend.h`: Common interface for different crypto backends
 - `server.c` / `client.c`: Application logic

-This design allows for easy integration of different post-quantum algorithms and cryptographic backends.
+This design allows selecting OpenSSL or mbedTLS at build time (and switching at runtime via `crypto_set_operation_backend`) for HKDF and AES‑GCM, while using liboqs for the KEM.